Easy CPE Credits

 Darreldean Winkler: "Practical information, very informative, applications with case studies were excellent.
 The websites are great to further my knowledge."

-Katherine Temko: "[this] course was interesting and easy to read and understand and able to incorporate information in patient teaching."
+Katherine Temko: "[This] course was interesting and easy to read and understand and able to incorporate information in patient teaching."

-Cynthia Crocker: "this was an excellent home study course!
+Cynthia Crocker: "This was an excellent home study course!
 I found it very educational, practical and clear.
 I will order from Wolf Rinke again."

 Inez Lewis: "I like the superior courses.
 They're well written and the cost is reasonable.
 This book is an excellent reference book."